prime-fox-2020/fancy-to-do/README.md

 My Assets App Server
 My Assets App is an application to manage your assets.
 This app has :

-RESTful endpoint for asset's CRUD operation
+RESTful endpoint for todos's CRUD operation
 JSON formatted response

 RESTful endpoints

-GET /assets
+GET /todos
-Get all assets
+Get all todos

 Request Header